AjayKMehta/setup-machine/NeovimNotes.md

  Go to next change position            | <kbd>g</kbd> + <kbd>,</kbd>
  Go to last insert position and INSERT | <kbd>g</kbd> + <kbd>i</kbd>

+`<C-]>` jumps to the location of the tag given by the word under the cursor.
+Tags in help are essentially hyperlinks.
+Press `<C-T>` to go back to original location.

 ### Use arrow keys

 Action | Keymap/command